scruffynerf/hashseed/README.md

 - handle additional files added later that aren't symlinks but that are on the list

-Because we use the oshash module, please install with either: pip3 install oshash or pip3 install -r requirements.txt
+Because we use the oshash module, please install with either:
+`pip3 install oshash`
+or
+`pip3 install -r requirements.txt`

 Usage:

 `python3 makelist.py`

-You need to enter exactly 2 arguments: the source directory and the target directory
+You need to enter exactly 2 arguments:
+- the source directory
+- and the target directory

 `python3 findseedfiles.py`

 You need to enter exactly 3 arguments:
 - the scan list file,
 - the source directory to scan (recursively),
 - and the main directory to put the seeding folder(s) of symlinks

 `python3 renamefinished.py`

 You need to enter 3 or 4 arguments:
 - the scan list file,
 - your seeding folder,
 - and the main directory where we'll copy the newly downloaded items.
-- FINALLY, if you put ALL as a 4th argument,
--- then we will ALSO copy even the symlinked files (already in your collection) to the new location (and relink)
+- FINALLY, if you put ALL as a 4th argument, then we will ALSO copy even the symlinked files (already in your collection) to the new location (and relink)